dawidsula26/jnp3/doc/internal/ServiceDescriptionForm.md

 Description of what is cached and how it affects computations and performance in general.

+## Tools
+Language and frameworks/libaries used with justification for this choice.

 ## Open questions

 - Where can we write about questions that are still not answered or are under considerations?